On this Page

 To enable the Capture Server on a device:

 Oculus Remote Monitor uses a UDP-broadcast-based auto-discovery mechanism to locate remote hosts, and then a TCP connection to access the capture stream.
-For this reason, the host and the client must be on the same subnet, and the network must not block or filter UDP broadcasts or TCP connections.
+The host and the client must be on the same subnet, and the network must not block or filter UDP broadcasts or TCP connections.

-If you are on a large corporate network that may have such restrictions, we recommend setting up a dedicated network or tethering directly to your device.
+If you are on a network that may have such restrictions (e.g., a corporate network), we recommend setting up a dedicated network or tethering directly to your device.
 Furthermore, frame buffer capturing is extremely bandwidth intensive.
 If your signal strength is low or you have a lot of interference or traffic on your network, you may need to disable Capture Frame Buffer before connecting to improve capture performance.